cse-labs/res-edge-labs/labs/assign-group-to-namespace.md

   ```

 - Results
-  - 4 clusters will have the tabs-spaces Namespace
-  - 6 clusters will have the shaken-stirred Namespace
+  - 6 clusters will have the tabs-spaces Namespace

 - Remove Groups from Namespaces